Generalized Pinching-Antenna Systems: A Leaky-Coaxial-Cable Perspective: Simulation Results

 \section{Simulation Results}

 In this section, simulation results are presented to demonstrate the characteristics of the proposed LCX based generalized pinching-antenna system and the effectiveness of the algorithms developed.
 In the simulations, users are randomly distributed within the rectangular region, while scatterers are positioned along the surrounding walls.
 For a given number of slots, they are evenly spaced along each cable, with an interval no smaller than half the wavelength.
-In the conventional fixed-antenna benchmark system, $K \times M$ antennas are deployed at the BS, which is located at the center of the region.
+For comparison, the conventional fixed-antenna benchmark adopts a uniform linear array with $K \times M$ half-wavelength spaced elements at the BS located at the center of the region, matching the total number of LCX slots.
+Dielectric waveguide based pinching antennas are not considered as a numerical benchmark, since such architectures are primarily designed for high-frequency operation and rely on different physical structures and propagation models.
 The main simulation parameters are summarized in Table~\ref{parameter}.

-\fref{result0} illustrates the SINR distribution generated by two cables in a scatterer-free environment, where each cable serves one user.
+\fref{result0} illustrates the signal-to-interference-plus-noise ratio (SINR) distribution generated by two cables in a scatterer-free environment, where each cable serves one user.
 In \fref{result0}(a) and \fref{result0}(b), User 1 and User 2 are treated as the intended user, respectively, with the blue dashed line connecting each intended user to its corresponding SINR.
 As shown in both subfigures, the proposed slot activation strategy activates the slot closest to the intended user and additionally selects several slots on the same cable whose phases are aligned to coherently enhance the desired signal.
 At the same time, these selected slots are configured to destructively combine toward the unintended user (with the red dashed line indicating the corresponding SINR), thereby effectively mitigating inter-cable interference.
 This coordinated activation results in a strong SINR peak around the intended user while reducing the interference level experienced by the other user.